Architecture Photographers – architectural pictures

 New Architectural Designs – architectural selection below from around the world:

-Slab House, Poznan, western Poland, eastern Europe
+Slab House, Poznan, Poland, eastern Europe

 Design: Mode: Lina